 Back to the Good Grub Guide

-A reasonable coffee spot if your headed past at that time – but only opens at 9am on weekends.
+A reasonable coffee spot if your headed past, but it doesn’t open until 9am on weekends.

 Reasonable food at reasonable prices.
 The best pub option in Blackheath.
-It’s claims to be home to best meat pies “in the universe”, but that certainly isn’t everyone’s experience!
+It claims to be home to best meat pies “in the universe”, but that certainly isn’t everyone’s experience!

-Once good but has gone downhill.
+Once great but has gone downhill.
 Food is vastly overpriced.
 Can be a bit trendy on weekends.
-Rude wait staff.
-Only salvation is the lounges in front of the fire on a cold wet day.
+The only salvation is the lounges in front of the fire on a cold wet day.

-A popular meeting place for bushwalkers for eons, it had friendly staff and reasonable coffee.
+A popular meeting place for bushwalkers for aeons, it has friendly staff and reasonable coffee.

 Possibly the best pizza in the mountains, but the restaurant is small so ring and check there is room if you have a big group.
 May not like you at your dirtiest.

 If a take away pizza is your preference, this is the place to go.
 Friendly and fast service.
-Ring ahead with your order and your pizza will be ready to go — usually about five minutes earlier than they estimate!
-Plenty of parking out front, but no tables, so it is take away only.
+Ring ahead with your order and your pizza will be ready to go — usually about five minutes earlier than they estimate.

-Good sourdough and some good pies.
-Has gone downhill in recent years due to change of ownership.
+Good sourdough and some good pies, but has gone downhill in recent years.

 A good local Thai place with reasonable prices.

 Owned by the same people as Blackheath’s Anonymous.
 Great coffee.
-Perfect meeting spot for trips to Jugglers.
+Perfect meeting spot for trips to Jugglers / Grand Canyons

 A little grungy and local-only, but that just adds to the vibe.
 Food is pretty good, prices are reasonable, and it is one of the few places in the mountains with decent live music.